Basic Personal Amount

 • Between $2 and $10, it will be increased to $10 and paid out as a single payment.

-• Between $10 and $360, and if you file your tax return by April 30th, you will receive a single payment on July 10th.
+• Between $10 and $360, and if you file your tax return by April 30th, you will receive a single payment in July.
 If you file your return late, it will be paid in your first payment month.

 • Over $360 ($30/month) and if you file your return by April 30th, you will receive monthly payments (July - June) unless you opt for one lump sum which would be paid out in the final month only (June of the subsequent year).